princiya/princiya-blog/src/pages/okr/index.md

 ---
-title: OKRs
+title: OKRs for a personal career path
 date: '2020-07-11'
-spoiler: Objectives and key results
+spoiler: Objectives and key results can help you achieve your career goals
-cta: 'leadership'
+cta: 'OKR'
+tags: ["leadership", "mentorship"]
 ---

 # Context